 We are delighted to offer a range of opportunities for our students to undertake part of their study overseas and welcome students from our nine partner institutions worldwide.

-- Charles University in Prague (Czech Republic) - Politics
+- Charles University in Prague (Czech Republic) - Politics and History

 - Freie Universität Berlin, JFK Institute (Germany) - Politics